Free actions of compact quantum group on unital C*-algebras: Appendix: Finite Galois coverings

-\begin{example}{\rm The following example is a three-fold cover $X$ of the one-point union of two circles~$Y$.
+Then $\gamma_U$ is a deck transformation and there are infinitely many~$\gamma_U$. }\end{example} \begin{example}{\rm The following example is a three-fold cover $X$ of the one-point union of two circles~$Y$.
 Here the pre-image of the left circle of the base space is the usual three-fold covering of the circle.
 The pre-image of the right circle of the base space is the disjoint union of the usual two-fold covering of the circle and the one-fold covering of the circle.

 In this example, the group of deck transformations is trivial.
 Indeed, let $\gamma$ be a deck transformation.
 Consider $\gamma$ restricted to the pre-image of the right circle of the base space.
 This pre-image has two connected components.
 Since $\gamma$ is a deck transformation of this pre-image, it must map each connected compenent to itself.
 This implies that $\gamma$ has a fixed point.
 Hence, as $X$ is connected, $\gamma=\mathrm{id}$.
 In particular, this shows that the group of deck transformations need not act transitively on fibers of a covering.
 The canonical map is surjective but not injective. }\end{example}